Injected420/NumberType_Convertor_Excel/README.md

 # NumberType Convertor in Excel

-### An Excel sheet that converts Binary into Decimel, Hexadeicmel. and Octal.
+### An Excel sheet that converts the type of number you place in the column, to its other formats.
+(Octal, Binary, Hexadecimel)

 This Excel sheet is simple, but very useful.
 The first row that begins with `Decimal` will convert the ***Decimal Number*** you place in **`Column A`** into its `Binary`, `Hexadecimal`, and `Octal` equivlants.